NumaanFormoli/Checklist/Basic Linux.md

 1. `/var` Where system programs store their data.
 Web servers keep their pages in /var/www and log files live in /var/log.

 1. `/home` Where users' data is kept.
 Each user has a home directory, generally at /home/username.

+## Permissions

+1. Every file object (that is files, directories and device nodes in / dev) has a set of permissions associated with it, as shown in the screenshot of the output from ls -l.

+1. normally in the form rwxrwxrwx... three letters stand for read, write and execute, and are shown three times for the file's owner, the group it belongs to, and other users.

+1. Modified using chmod

+      `chmod 755 somefile `

+          - Each permission has a number: 4 is read, 2 is write, and 1 is execute.

+          - Add them together for each of the user types and you have a three-digit number that

+          - sets the permissions exactly (there is no equivalent to + or - with this method

+1. d